pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.4.1
+* Fixed bug for asset export with "Thumb" option enabled that did not save the filename in the addon data
+---
 v2.4.0
 * Little changes in the UI
   * removed ".blend" in the preview assets name